stevescot/ESPBreadMaker/breadmaker_controller/BUILD_README.md

 - Install Python if not already installed
 - Run: `pip install esptool`

+### "ESP32 core not found"
+- Run `.\setup_esp32_core.ps1` to install the correct ESP32 Arduino Core
+- Ensure version 2.0.17 is installed (newer versions will cause crashes)

-### "mklittlefs tool not found"
+### "mkfatfs tool not found"
-- Install ESP8266 Arduino Core via Arduino IDE Board Manager
+- Install ESP32 Arduino Core via Arduino IDE Board Manager
-- Go to Tools > Board > Boards Manager, search for "ESP8266" and install
+- Go to Tools > Board > Boards Manager, search for "ESP32" and install version 2.0.17

 ### "Compilation failed"
 - Check that all required libraries are installed:
-  - ESPAsyncTCP
+  - AsyncTCP (ESP32 version)
   - ESPAsyncWebServer
   - ArduinoJson
   - PID
+  - LovyanGFX (for display)

 ### "Upload failed"
 - Check COM port number in Device Manager
-- Ensure ESP8266 is connected and drivers are installed
+- Ensure ESP32 is connected and drivers are installed
-- Try pressing the RESET button on ESP8266 during upload
+- Try pressing the BOOT button on ESP32 during upload
+- Verify USB cable supports data transfer (not just power)

+### "Display issues"
+- Ensure LovyanGFX library is configured for ST7789
+- Check display rotation settings in display_manager.cpp
+- Verify pin assignments match TTGO T-Display

 ## After Upload

 1. Open Serial Monitor (115200 baud) to see boot messages
-2. The ESP8266 will try to connect to WiFi using saved credentials
+2. The ESP32 will try to connect to WiFi using saved credentials
 3. If no WiFi is configured, it may start an access point
-4. Navigate to the ESP8266's IP address in a web browser
+4. Navigate to the ESP32's IP address in a web browser
 5. Test the manual mode and device controls

 ## Web Interface Features